 According to federal and state regulations, students receiving financial aid must maintain Satisfactory Academic Progress (SAP).
 The Financial Aid Office at Asheville-Buncombe Technical Community College monitors a student’s academic progress as a condition of eligibility when the student applies for financial aid and at the end of each enrollment period (semester).
-These requirements are applied to a student’s entire academic history at A-B Tech, including transfer hours from other schools and including periods when financial aid was not received.
+These requirements are applied to a student’s entire academic history at A-B Tech, including transfer hours from other schools and including periods when financial aid was not received (e.g. courses taken through A-B Tech in high school).
 A student is considered to be making satisfactory academic progress when the following three requirements are satisfied:

-3. Maximum Timeframe – A student must successfully complete the program of study within its timeframe.
+3. Maximum Timeframe –A student must successfully complete the program of study within its timeframe.
 Federal regulations specify that the timeframe may not exceed 150% of the published length of the program.
 When students exceed the timeframe for their programs of study, they are no longer eligible to receive financial aid.
-However, students can appeal to the Director of Financial Aid to have their eligibility extended if there are extenuating circumstances.
+However, students can submit an appeal to have their eligibility extended if there are extenuating circumstances.***

 *Cumulative GPA is calculated by dividing the total number of quality points earned by the total credit hours attempted for which the student received grades of A, B, C, D, F, and U.